HTTP QUERY Method (RFC 10008) Implemented in Python: Experiencing the Differences from GET and POST

 What it is Query language + runtime Transport method

-Layer Application layer (how to express queries) Protocol layer (how to send queries)
+Layer Application layer (how queries are expressed) Protocol layer (how queries are sent)

 What it defines Schema, types, resolvers, field selection Request safety, idempotency, cacheability

-GraphQL defines what to query, and HTTP QUERY defines how to send that query over HTTP.
+GraphQL defines what to query, while HTTP QUERY defines how to send that query over HTTP.

 991236dc-8b87-4c81-b0b2-63f2f34b4d3d